How to discover your rhythm and keep up with your horse

 Now horse and rider are ready to begin their activities together.

-Whatever those may be, both will feel more comfortable and trusting toward each other.
+Whatever your activities you pursue with your horse, you both will feel more comfortable and trusting toward each other after a considerate and successful grooming session.

 You will feel good about grooming and your purchase.